ImtiazKhanDS/notes/Storytelling/Story.md

 26. If it’s in your head as a picture it’s so much easier to paint that picture in readers mind.
 27. Walk a mile in your characters shoes.
 28. A discovery process in the environment of a character could lead to gold.
+29. Insist on your view of the character and story.
+You will likely running against the characters view of themselves.
+30.